 Every individual may perceive a situation differently and an individual’s response to anxiety will vary from person to person.
 It is important the nurse knows how the anxiety relates to each individual person in order to better tailor care to that patient.

-5. Assess patient’s ability to focus/concentrate.
+5. Assess the patient’s ability to focus/concentrate.

 Individuals suffering from anxiety may struggle to focus on more than one thing at a time.
 Difficulty concentrating can further assist the nurse in assessing the severity of the anxiety.

-6. Observe and assess patient’s speech.
+6. Observe and assess the patient’s speech.

 Patient’s ability to speak may give the nurse another indicator into the level of anxiety one is experiencing.
-Anxiety may cause the individual the change his or her speech in terms of the rate of speech, words used, repetition, use of humor or laughter, or use of profane language.
+Anxiety may cause the individual to change his or her speech in terms of the rate of speech, words used, repetition, use of humor or laughter, or use of profane language.

-7. Assess patient’s perception of the situation.
+7. Assess the patient’s perception of the situation.